Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 To build your own version of `adapter_csharp.exe`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet#install) section above, follow these steps.
 * Download this project.
-* Create a new C# project (we used Microsoft's [Visual C# Express Edition](http://www.microsoft.com/express/)): from the "New Project..." wizard, choose the "Console Application" template and use "adapter_csharp" as the project name
+* Create a new C# project (we used Microsoft's [Visual C# Express Edition](http://www.microsoft.com/express/)): from the "New Project..." wizard, choose the "Console Application" template and use "adapter_csharp" as project name
 * From the "Solution Explorer", delete the default `Program.cs`,
 * Get the Lightstreamer .NET Adapter Server library `DotNetAdapter_N2.dll` from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the latest [Lightstreamer 6.0 (Alpha)](http://www.lightstreamer.com/download) distribution, and copy it into the `lib` directory.
 * Get the Log4net library `log4net.dll` file from the `DOCS-SDKs/sdk_adapter_dotnet/bin` folder of the latest [Lightstreamer 6.0 (Alpha)](http://www.lightstreamer.com/download) distribution, and copy them into the `lib` directory.
 * Add a reference to the Lightstreamer .NET library and the Log4net library : go to the "Browse" tab of the "Add Reference" dialog and point to the `DotNetAdapter_N2.dll` and the `log4net.dll` files in the `lib` folder.
 * Add the `DataAdapterLauncher.cs` and the `HelloWorld.cs` files from the "Add -> Exixting Item" dialog.
-* From the File menu, choose "Save All": type a location, for example: "c:\".
-* Build the Solution: from the Build menu, choose "Build Solution".
+* Build the `adapter_csharp.exe` file: from the Build menu, choose "Build Solution".
-Your C# Data Adapter is now compiled.
-If you used the path above, you will find your `adapter_csharp.exe` executable file under `adapter_csharp\bin\Release`.
-But be patient and don't start it now, because you have to configure and start the Lightstreamer Server first.
-You can skip the section below, dedicated to VB, and go straight to the [Deploy the Proxy Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet#deploying-the-proxy-adapter) section.

 ### Build The Visual Basic Data Adapter
+To build your own version of `adapter_vb.exe`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet#install) section above, follow these steps.
+* Download this project.

-- Create a new VB project (we used Microsoft's [Visual Basic Express Edition](http://www.microsoft.com/express/)).
+* Create a new VB project (we used Microsoft's [Visual Basic Express Edition](http://www.microsoft.com/express/)):
-- From the "New Project..." wizard, choose the "Console Application" template.
-Let's use "adapter_vb" as the project name.
+From the "New Project..." wizard, choose the "Console Application" template and use "adapter_vb" as project name.
+* From the "Solution Explorer", delete the default Module1.vb.
+* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter_N2.dll` from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the latest [Lightstreamer 6.0 (Alpha)](http://www.lightstreamer.com/download) distribution, and copy it into the `lib` directory.
+* Get the Log4net library `log4net.dll` file from the `DOCS-SDKs/sdk_adapter_dotnet/bin` folder of the latest [Lightstreamer 6.0 (Alpha)](http://www.lightstreamer.com/download) distribution, and copy them into the `lib` directory.
-- From the "Solution Explorer", delete the default Module1.vb, then add a reference to the Lightstreamer .NET library: go to the "Browse" tab of the "Add Reference" dialog and point to the DotNetAdapter_N2.dll file, which you can find in the "Lightstreamer\DOCS-SDKs\sdk_adapter_dotnet\lib\" folder of your Lightstreamer installation.
+* Add a reference to the Lightstreamer .NET library and the Log4net library : go to the "Browse" tab of the "Add Reference" dialog and point to the `DotNetAdapter_N2.dll` and the `log4net.dll` files in the `lib` folder.

-- Add the `DataAdapterLauncher.vb` and the `HelloWorld.vb` module to the project
+* Add the `DataAdapterLauncher.vb` and the `HelloWorld.vb` module to the project from the "Add -> Exixting Item" dialog.

-From the File menu, choose "<b>Save All</b>".
-Type a location, for example: "c:\".

-From the Build menu, choose "<b>Build adapter_vb</b>".
-Your VB Data Adapter is now compiled.
-If you used the path above, you will find your executable file under "C:\adapter_vb\adapter_vb\bin\Release".
-It is called "<b>adapter_vb.exe</b>".
-As for the C# Adapter, don't start it now, because you have to configure and start the Lightstreamer Server first.
+* Build the `adapter_vb.exe` file: from the Build menu, choose "Build Solution".

 ## See Also